end2endzone/end2endzone-hugo/content/blog/2016-01-16-best-way-to-remove-ads-from-hdhomerun-recordings-no-intermediate-file-required.md

 [![VirtualDub Frameserver Mode](http://www.end2endzone.com/wp-content/uploads/2015/11/VirtualDub-frameserver-mode.png)](http://www.end2endzone.com/wp-content/uploads/2015/11/VirtualDub-frameserver-mode.png)

 VirtualDub Frameserver Mode
-The frameserver is now ready to provide frames to other applications.&nbsp;Leave the dialog running until the encoding with handbrake is complete.&nbsp;Press
+The frameserver is now ready to provide frames to other applications.
+Leave the dialog running until the encoding with handbrake is complete.
+Press

 _Stop serving_ button to return to VirtualDub's editing mode.
-A safe way to know if VirtualDub is done serving frames is to look at the &quot;_Number of frames served_&quot; value.
+A safe way to know if VirtualDub is done serving frames is to look at the "_Number of frames served_" value.
 If it stopped increasing, it means that Handbrake and the frameclient is done processing all frames. *** Warning:** Pressing _Stop serving_&nbsp;button while the frame server is serving frames to Handbrake might corrupt your output (compressed) video.

 ### Missing frameclients issue ?

-**Note:** if you see &quot;_Frameclients installed: AVIFile only_&quot;, you can skip this section.
+**Note:** if you see "_Frameclients installed: AVIFile only_", you can skip this section.
 What ?
-My screenshot says &quot;_Frameclients installed: None_&quot;.
+My screenshot says "_Frameclients installed: None_".
 What does that means ?
 This message means that your system does not have a valid AVIFile handler installed.
 You probably missed a step in the [Register VirtualDub AVIFile handler](#Register_VirtualDub_AVIFile_handler) section.

 ## AviSynth Custom Script
 Now that VirtualDub is ready to server frames to the next application, you need to create an AviSynth file that will wrap the VirtualDub AVIFile signpost (*.vdr) file and generate a valid AVI stream.

   1. Create a text file next to the VirtualDub AVIFile signpost (\*.vdr) file with the avs file extension (\*.avs).
 It is a good practice to use the same path & filename as the *.vdr file.
-  2. Enter the following text in the file: _AviSource(&quot;full\_path\_to_vdr&quot;)_ (replace _full\_path\_to_vdr_&nbsp;by the actual full path to your vdr file).
+  2. Enter the following text in the file: _AviSource("full\_path\_to_vdr")_ (replace _full\_path\_to_vdr_&nbsp;by the actual full path to your vdr file).
   3. Save the file.
 Here is an example of a valid AviSynth Script file (*.avs):

 {{< hightlight-static-file file="/static/wp-content/uploads/2015/11/1021_20150405183000.avs" lang="cpp" >}}